Ireland Data Center Power Market Size & Share Analysis - Growth Trends And Forecast (2026 - 2031)

 Ireland Data Center Power Market Analysis by Mordor Intelligence

-The Ireland data center power market is valued at USD 285.98 million in 2025 and is forecast to reach USD 608.47 million by 2030, advancing at a 16.3% CAGR.
+The Ireland data center power market was valued at USD 285.98 million in 2025 and estimated to grow from USD 331.68 million in 2026 to reach USD 696.04 million by 2031, at a CAGR of 15.98% during the forecast period (2026-2031).
 Rapid cloud adoption, AI-driven workloads, and new on-site generation mandates are stretching existing infrastructure even as operators chase growth.
 Demand is shifting toward grid-interactive uninterruptible power supplies (UPS) and high-density power distribution units (PDUs) that can manage power peaks linked to generative AI servers.
 At the same time, the moratorium on new grid connections in Dublin is steering investment toward locations with headroom for renewable generation.
 Competitive dynamics now hinge on who can deploy modular power blocks fastest, monetize waste heat, and align with stricter sustainability rules.

 Key Report Takeaways